 - Maximum Flow Bitrate of a TSN stream (which is useful to map to GBR) is determined as follows:

-- The Maximum Flow Bitrate of a TSN Stream is equal to the summation of all timeIntervalValue (converted from ns to s) with PSFPgateStatesValue = Open, multiplied by the bitrate of the corresponding port, and divided by PSFPAdminCycleTime.
-For aggregated TSN streams, the same calculation is performed over the burst of aggregated streams (calculated using superposition, i.e. timeIntervalValue with PSFPgateStatesValue = Open of every stream is summed up, as they are assumed to have same periodicity, compatible Burst arrival time, and same traffic class if they are to be aggregated.
+- The Maximum Flow Bitrate of a TSN Stream is equal to the summation of all timeIntervalValue (converted from ns to s) with StreamGateStatesValue = Open, multiplied by the bitrate of the corresponding port, and divided by StreamGateAdminCycleTime.
+For aggregated TSN streams, the same calculation is performed over the burst of aggregated streams (calculated using superposition, i.e. timeIntervalValue with StreamGateStatesValue = Open of every stream is summed up, as they are assumed to have same periodicity, compatible Burst arrival time, and same traffic class if they are to be aggregated.

 When CNC configures the PSFP information to the TSN AF, the TSN AF may use local information (e.g. local configuration) to map the PSFP information to an ingress port and/or egress port of the 5GS bridge.